 It takes time to get to know journalists, especially if you’re also focused on other types of business networking, like seeking out potential brand partners, investors and the like.
 Anyone who’s been to a trade show, conference or networking event knows how challenging it is to make a consequential—and memorable—first impression.

-That’s why it’s so important to find a proactive cannabis PR partner who has already done the hard work of forging meaningful connections with journalists at a wide range of publications.
+That’s why it’s so important to find a proactive PR partner who has already done the hard work of forging meaningful connections with journalists at a wide range of publications.
 From glossy print media to broadcast producers, from editors of trade publications to freelance writers who regularly contribute to popular digital media sites, there’s still a lot of ground to cover even as local news outlets consolidate.

 You never know when a programming organizer at a big-name conference will have a last-minute spot to fill.
 It’s up to the publicist to set a high bar for cannabis PR professionalism so their circle thinks of them first when such an opportunity crops up, and reaches out for a recommendation for a business leader who would be the best fit for that panel presentation.